jethrocarr/puppet-speedychains/README.md

 ## Limitations

-Currently limited to GNU/Linux platform due to it's iptables/ip6tables focus, however I'm very open to accepting any pull requests that can add support for other platforms and firewall systems.
+1. Currently limited to GNU/Linux platform due to it's iptables/ip6tables focus, however I'm very open to accepting any pull requests that can add support for other platforms and firewall systems.

+2. When listing iptables rules on a server with large chains, it will take ages as it tries to resolve reverse DNS.
+You can avoid this by calling it with the `-n` option, eg `iptables -n -L`.
+This isn't a speedchains limitation but rather just a default with the iptables tool on Linux.

 ## License